rykerish/duolingo_scraper/README.md

 ## Running

-Run the and follow the instructions (I have tried to make them as clear as possible).
+Run the script and follow the instructions (I have tried to make them as clear as possible).

 ### On Linux / OS X